Diary of an AI Trainer 28 May 2026

 A Confession Concerning the Birthday-Text Industrial Complex

-The people who do not know what an AI hallucination is are, with a precision that ought to alarm somebody, the same people who possess large quantities of my personally identifiable information.
-My phone number lives on their phone.
-So does my email.
-So does, in many cases, a contact photo of me from 2017 that I would not have chosen.
-Their iPhones, the older of which are running an operating system released two prime ministers ago, have logged my home address as a “frequent location.”
-I have, by virtue of being a human being with relatives, distributed myself across a small constellation of devices over which I have no jurisdiction and concerning which I have, increasingly, no peace.
+Those who do not understand what an AI hallucination is are precisely those who have large quantities of my personal information.
+My phone number is on their phones, my e-mail is on their machines and my photo of me from 2017 that I would not have selected is on their iPhones.
+Their devices, which run an operating system developed under two prime ministers, have identified my home as a "frequent location."
+In effect, I am a member of a small constellation of devices over which I have no control and for which I have little peace of mind.

-These are also, and this is the comedy of it, the same people who text me at 6:47am on my birthday.
-Not because they remembered.
-Because their phone reminded them, using a contact card that contains my full legal name, my mobile, my email, and possibly the date I last visited their house, which iOS has been quietly logging in the background since approximately the Rudd government.
-They love me.
-They also have me, in data form, sitting in a device whose lock-screen passcode is the year of their wedding, which is on their Facebook.
+These same individuals also text me at 6:47 a.m. on my birthday, not because they remembered, but because their phones reminded them using a contact card that included my full legal name, my cell phone number and e-mail address, and possibly the date of my last visit to their home, which has been continuously recorded by the background processes of iOS since about the time of the Rudd government.
+They love me, and they also have me in digital form as a resident of a device whose password is the date of their wedding, which is on their Facebook page.

 An Incomplete Lexicon of Things We Say When We Mean Something Worse